jamii/jamii.github.com/_posts/2010-12-08-optimising-texsearch.markdown

   List.map (exact_match sa) (Hashset.to_list ids)
 ```

+## Querying

 Now for the clever part - approximate search.

-First, convince yourself of the following.
-Suppose the distance from our search term S to some corpus term T is strictly less than the search radius R. Then if we split S into R pieces at least one of those pieces must match a substring of T exactly.
+Suppose the distance from our search term S to some corpus term T is strictly less than the search radius R. That means that if we split S into R pieces at least one of those pieces must match a substring of T exactly.
 So our approximate search algorithm is to perform exact searches for each of the R pieces and then calculate the distance to each of the results.
 Notice the similarity in structure to the previous algorithm.
-You can also see now that the exact search is split into two functions so that we can reuse gather_exact.
+You can also see now that the exact search is split into two functions so that we can reuse `gather_exact`.

 ``` ocaml
 let gather_approx sa precision latex =